 Attach the leash

 It may take several days or even weeks to get your cat comfortable in the harness, but once your kitty is used to putting it on and walking normally, it’s time to attach the leash.
+(Again, if your cat doesn’t seem to adjust to the harness, that’s OK — have an indoor adventure instead!)

 Take your cat into a room where he’s not likely to snag his leash on furniture or anything else, and then attach the leash.
 You may want to let the leash drag behind him as you feed him treats and engage him with toys, but a dragging leash can be alarming for some kitties.
 If this is the case, it’s best to hold the leash and let your cat wander freely.